juanvl/juanvl/README.md

-### Opa, tudo bem?
+### Hello!

-Sou o Juan, desenvolvedor de software desde 2012.
-Sou de Santa Catarina e estou morando na grande Florianópolis.
+I'm Juan, a software developer since 2012.
+I'm from Santa Catarina and I'm living in Florianópolis.

-Atuo como Front-end e atualmente trabalho principalmente com as tecnologias React e Typescript.
+I work as a Front-end and currently work mainly with React and Typescript technologies.

 [![Linkedin: Juan](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jnvleite/)](https://www.linkedin.com/in/jnvleite/)

+"Nothing in this world beats good old persistence.
+Talent does not surpass.
+Nothing more common than talented failures.
+Genius does not overcome.
+Unrecognized geniuses is practically a cliche.
+Education does not exceed.
+The world is full of educated fools.
+Persistence and determination alone are powerful."

-## ⚡ Tecnologias
+## ⚡ Technologies

-Algumas tecnologias com que trabalho atualmente:
+Some technologies I currently work with:

 ![TypeScript](https://img.shields.io/badge/-TypeScript-007ACC?style=flat-square&logo=typescript&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript&logoColor=F7DF1E)